elsewhencode/project-guidelines/README.md

 * Provide total numbers of resources in your response.
 * Accept `limit` and `offset` parameters.

 * The amount of data the resource exposes should also be taken into account.
-The API consumer doesn't always need the full representation of a resource.Use a fields query parameter that takes a comma separated list of fields to include:
+The API consumer doesn't always need the full representation of a resource.
+Use a fields query parameter that takes a comma separated list of fields to include:
     ```
     GET /student?fields=id,name,age,class
     ```